CiscoUcs/intersight-python/os-discovery-tool/README.md

 ## Setup Steps
 ---
   ### I. Pre-requisites/dependent components for setting up the Control Node
-  1. A Linux machine (Virtual/Physical) with access to your on-prem network.
-We will call this the **Control Node**.
-Check that you have the latest version of python 2 (2.7 or later) installed.
+  1. A Virtual/Physical Linux machine with access to your on-prem network. **We will call this the Control Node**.
+Ensure that you have the latest version of Python 2 (2.7 or later) installed.
-     - Please NOTE: This utility does not support python 3.
+     - Note: This utility does not support Python 3.
   2. **Generate Intersight API keys** with your user account from the Cisco Intersight GUI and use them as described in the next section.
   3. **Install Intersight Python SDK**: Clone this repository on the **Control Node** as described below and follow the build instructions available here: https://github.com/CiscoUcs/intersight-python.
    ```Bash